rominalodolo/JavaBasicsUdemy/README.md

 ## Loops

-- For, While, Do while
+For, While, Do while

 - Initialization: From where the loop starts
 - Condition: Till when it will run
 - Increment: How does it get the next number?

 ## Classes and Objects

+> A class is a collection of characteristics and functions.
+EG: Car, Employee, Student, Animal...
+> An object is an instance of a class

 ## Array